U.S. applications open February 2

 To qualify for a Fulbright scholarships through the Australian Fulbright program, you must:

 - be prepared to commence your program the following Australian academic year e.g. apply in 2019 to start in January/February 2021

 - not already hold another major scholarship or funding source for the period/project you plan to undertake on your Fulbright program but may continue to receive their regular salary.
-Recipients of additional grants should contact the Commission.
+Recipients of additional grants or funding sources should contact the Commission prior to application.

 - have obtained an invitation letter from the proposed host (which is to be included in your application).